solaranamnesis/ottohahn/full-text-english.md

 All this evidence is of course unknown to the botanist and zoologist, while every mineralogist knows it.
 Therefore I must ask the botanist and zoologist colleague to confirm what my photographs show.
 These forms are not mineral forms.
 With this the mineralogist has done his part, and now it passes into the hands of the paleontologist, or rather the zoologist, and now begins the positive proof.

+### CHAPTER II.

+#### THE INDIVIDUAL FORMS.

+##### A. SPONGE.

+###### 1. URANIA.

+Round, lobed bodies with an obvious place of growth.
+Table II gives a larger image of an Urania (compared with Table 5, Fig. 1, the same picture).
+One sees here: the acute general form, the outermost lobed edge (white, on the left), the folds, which develop while contracting, the place of growth.
+Even more clearly is the latter as a chalice, Table 4, Figure 3.

+Consolidated spiral-form Urania Table 3, Figure 5 and 6.

+In comprehending the threads of Table 4, Figure 1: the structure consists of an outer skin enclosing lamellar layers Table 3, Figure 4.
+Table 4, Figure 6 (the latter can be seen with a magnifying glass).
+Median diameter of Urania 1 mm, color slate gray.

+This structure was maintained to be a breakage of the bronzite sheet!
+Whether Table 4, Figure 4 belongs to the Urania is doubtful.
+The form and color suggest as much.
+The trim cuts on boths sides show clear structure.

+Table 5, Figure 5 shows entirely winding lobes.
+Either it is a hoisted spiral-form body or it is several lobes, of which the outer one surrounds the inner.

+Table 4, Figure 6 is a cross section, which does not show much.
+In the object itself you can see an average uncolored outer thin shell.

+Table 5, Figure 2 shows such clear stratification, that if the outer form did not exist, one might attempt to place the form as coral.

+Table 4, Figure 5 shows cross sections through both vanes of the lobes.

+Table 6, Figure 3 lamellar structure.
+Figure 5 and 6 may also contain the simplest crinoids, whose arms have been laid out, on each other.
+Regarding the transitions of forms, I must refer to the chapter on that question.

+The most incredible is Table 6, Figure 1 and 2.
+In figure 1, the dull spot in the specimen is yellow, the striped blue.
+I have situated Figure 2 next, which clearly shows two lobes, connected like two shells in one place and at first sight also makes the impression of a double shell.
+(It is not a mere cut.)
+If you think a shell, the dull spot of Figure 1 would be the stone piece.
+But the structure is urania-like.

+Table 5, Figure 3: Two individuals show the structure most clearly, as well as the growth points.
+In Figure 4 (which has a bad picture), several individuals lie together in a fan-like manner.

+In Table 3, Figure 3 and Table 4, Figures 1 and 2, it is believed to be seen the round mouth opening as implied from above.

+After all this I think the Urania is a sessile sponge, that contracts in a spiral form, absorbing and expelling water like our living sponges.

+Urania composes three twentieths of the rock mass.

+###### 2. NEEDLE-SPONGE.